 We woke up early this morning and started the day with breakfast at McDonald’s, causing me to break a multi-year streak of not eating at the place.
 Oh, the sacrifices we make, right?

 My sleeping spot by the air vent worked well enough.
-Rachel and the others ladies, however, got woken up by Mike (there’s always another Michael) snoring.
+Rachel and the other ladies, however, got woken up by Mike snoring.
 That’s got to be some serious noise if you can wake up a whole group.
 Just sayin’.

 Our group got split into two for the day.
 My group spent the whole day clearing out one house, more or less finishing the salvage effort so it’s ready to be bulldozed.
 The house had been completely torn apart, the people inside surviving by hiding out in the basement.